Museums in St. Pete Clearwater

 Museums

 Your next stop near the water is The James Museum of Western & Wildlife Art.
 Tom and Mary James so loved what they saw – and collected – in the American West that they created this 30,000-square-foot haven to share their artwork depicting cowboys, Native Americans, settlers and wildlife.
-Check the museum calendar for special events such as artist talks, kid-friendly family tours or Native American-made wine and chocolate tastings.
+Check the museum calendar for special events.

 A few blocks away on Central Avenue, be dazzled after stepping inside the Chihuly Collection, where you’ll see the work of Dale Chihuly, the celebrated master glass artist.
 St. Pete claims this permanent collection featuring an explosion of fantastical colors everywhere – reflecting from the ceiling, on pedestals and hanging on walls.
 At the Morean Arts Center across the street, see local glass artists at work creating pieces in the Glass Studio.
 Head farther west on Central Ave. to the Imagine Museum, where you’ll see more than 1,500 top-quality glass objects made by contemporary artists from around the world.